haniffalab/FCA_bone_marrow/fig4_progenitor/README.md

-All custom scripts used for the production of Fig4 and Supplementary Fig 4
+All custom scripts used for the production of Fig4 and Extended Data Fig 4